-An advance directive is a way to legally protect your right to choose or refuse medical treatment, and it provides guidance to your doctors about what to do in the event you become terminally ill or permanently unconscious.
+An advance directive is a way to legally protect your right to choose or refuse medical treatment, and it provides guidance to your doctors about what to do if you become terminally ill or permanently unconscious.
 Alabama law allows you, as an adult, to give instructions to your doctors before you become too ill to make your own decisions.
-UAB Health System can provide advance directive information to you.
+UAB Medicine can provide advance directive information to you.
 Federal laws states that when you are admitted to a hospital, you must be asked if you have or want to complete an advance directive, even though you may not have a chronic or terminal illness.
-The hospital may accept an advance directive written in another state if it meets the Alabama requirement.
+The hospital may accept an advance directive written in another state if it meets Alabama’s requirements.

 There are two types of advance directives: a living will and a durable power of attorney for health care.
 A living will lets you put into writing which medical treatments you do and do not want at the end of your life, and it takes effect only when you are not able to let your doctors know your wishes.
 It applies only when you have a terminal illness from which death is expected within six months and when further treatment will not save your life or when you are in a state of permanent unconsciousness and improvement is not expected.
 You also may appoint a health care proxy in your living will to make medical decisions on your behalf, which is similar to assigning durable power of attorney for health care to someone you trust.
 If you need a living will or organ donation form, they can be provided for you.

-New medication, treatments and equipment save many lives, but they also may prolong lives where there is little chance of recovery.
+New medications, treatments, and equipment save many lives, but they also may prolong lives when there is little chance of recovery.
 Ask yourself the following questions before signing an advance directive:

-- Would you want the doctors to do everything they can for as long can they can?
+- Would you want the doctors to do everything they can for as long as they can?

-- Do you want the doctors to try to restart your heart and breathing if it stops?
+- Do you want the doctors to try to restart your heart and breathing if they stop?